mauritssilvis/darts/cli/java/README.md

 The [installation](#1-installation) and [usage](#2-usage) of `darts` are discussed, in what follows.
 For solutions to commonly occurring problems, refer to the [troubleshooting](#3-troubleshooting) section.
-If you would like to explore extensive checkout tables for different types of darts games, refer to the [darts > Markdown](../md) readme.
+If you would like to explore extensive checkout tables for different types of darts games, refer to the [Markdown checkout tables](https://github.com/mauritssilvis/darts/tree/main/tables/md).

 ## 1. Installation